gitlabhq/gitlabhq/doc/administration/geo/replication/database.md

     gitlab-rake gitlab:tcp_check[1.2.3.4,5432]
     ```

+    NOTE: **Note**:
-    > **Note**: If this step fails, you may be using the wrong IP address, or a firewall may
+    If this step fails, you may be using the wrong IP address, or a firewall may
     be preventing access to the server.
 Check the IP address, paying close
     attention to the difference between public and private addresses and ensure
     that, if a firewall is present, the secondary is permitted to connect to the